coreos/coreos-kubernetes/Documentation/kubelet-wrapper.md

 Note that the kubelet also requires access to the userspace `rbd` tool that is included only in hyperkube images tagged `v1.3.6_coreos.0` or later.

+### Securing the Kubelet API

+By default, the Kubelet allows unauthenticated access to its [API ports][kubernetes-ports].

+In order to secure your Kubernetes cluster, you **must** either:

+1. Avoid exposing the Kubelet API to the internet, and trust all software with access to it (including every pod run on your cluster), or
+2. Turn on [Kubelet authentication][kubelet-authn-authz].

+The Kubernetes documentation on [Master -> Cluster communication][master-cluster-communication] provides more information and details solutions.

 ## Manual deployment

 If you wish to use the kubelet-wrapper on a CoreOS version prior to 962.0.0, you can manually place the script on the host.
 Please note that this requires rkt version 0.15.0+.